TheZoraiz/TheZoraiz/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/cloudposse.svg?style=social&label=Twitter)](https://twitter.com/SeriousSapien)

-It appears that entropy has bought you here to stumble upon my humble domain.
+It appears that entropy has brought you here to stumble upon my humble domain.
 I'm just a computer science undergraduate trying to build his place in the world of tech.
 I often create projects on whims or ideas I get randomly.

 Please don't hesitate to reach out if you wanna work on something cool :)